What to do in Naples: 10 Things You Should Not Miss!

 3 Things to know before you go to Naples

 - Naples is a big city and there’s a lot to see.
 Make sure you’ve given yourself at least three days in Naples to take in all that the city has to offer.

 - Like with any major city in the world, pickpocketing and petty crime can be an issue.
 Just be aware of your surroundings and your belongings and everything should be fine.

 - Italians take riposo, their afternoon naptime, pretty seriously.
 Plan your day with a midday break in mind.

-It’s also important to note that Naples has a history of being rougher than many other Italian cities and going with a tour also decreases your chances of having an unpleasant encounter or issue while you’re in town.
+It’s also important to note that this city has a history of being rougher than many other Italian cities and going with a tour in Naples with a planned itinerary with a guide decreases your chances of having an unpleasant encounter or issues while you’re in town.

 Whether you’re a foodie, an amateur archeologist, or looking to relax for a few days, Naples has everything you’re looking for.
 And if you’re not sure what to do in Naples at any point, just revisit our list!